-I want to start writing more posts to show you how we find travel deals.
+I want to start writing more posts to show you how we find travel deals and cheap flights.

 Although it’s been fantastic to be back in our home town on the Central Coast of NSW catching up with friends and spending a lot of time with family, I haven’t been comfortable knowing that we’re just hanging around and Kalyra has missed a chance to hang out with friends her own age.